jpmgoodman/java-graph-analysis/README.md

 # java-graph-analysis
 Library for determining various characteristics about mathematical graphs.
-First order of business - connectivity.
+First order of business - max flow.